-In accordance with the government's Streamlined Energy and Carbon Reporting (SECR) programme, introduced in April 2019 the following disclosure is made to outline the consumption of gas and electric energy during the 2020/21 financial year.
-During the 2020/21 financial year Bromley Healthcare consumed:
+In accordance with the government's Streamlined Energy and Carbon Reporting (SECR) programme, introduced in April 2019 the following disclosure is made to outline the consumption of gas and electric energy during the 2021/22 financial year.
+During the 2021/22 financial year Bromley Healthcare consumed:

-- 1,017,420 kWh of gas; and

-- 486,138 kWh of electricity; and

-- 813,365 miles of transport fuel
+- 1,034,485 kwh of gas (1,017,420 kWh in 2020/21); and - 837,111 kwh of electricity (486,138 kWh in 2020/21); and - 816,606 miles of transport fuel (813,365 in 2020/21)

-The equivalent Carbon Dioxide (CO2e) emission for Bromley Healthcare was therefore 938,533 tonnes; resulting in an Intensity ratio of 9.39 (per £100k).
-The CO2e per employee was calculated at 1,016 based on the average headcount of 924.
+The equivalent Carbon Dioxide (CO2e) emission for Bromley Healthcare was therefore 1,023,010 tonnes (938,533 tonnes in 2020/21); resulting in an Intensity ratio of 10.23 (per £100k).
+The CO2e per employee was calculated at 896 based on the average headcount of 1142.
 To calculate the total energy consumption for the period, supplier invoices were analysed.
 This data was subsequently converted into Tonnes of CO2e utilising the Government Department for Business, Energy and industrial strategy figures.

-Over the last year we have introduced a number of initiatives to reduce our carbon footprint:
+Over the last year, the Green Group has been established.
+The following initiatives have been introduced to reduce our carbon footprint:

-- Signed up to the 'NHS pledge on the reduction of single use plastics' - Invested in virtual working technology to reduce travel time - Using recycled paper in printers - · Implemented hybrid mail - Ongoing review of estates usage; during 2020/21 relocated a team to the Eco centre which is predominantly solar powered.
+- Signed up to the 'NHS pledge on the reduction of single use plastics' - Invested in virtual working technology to reduce travel time - Using recycled paper in printers - Implemented hybrid mail - A full premises review is underway and the environment is a key consideration.